Without prejudice letter: Unfairly dismissed, reinstated on appeal & resigned

 Despite the failings in the investigation and the lack of statements or evidence as to mandatory procedures, the management case as presented by [Manager] was accepted by the disciplinary panel.
 [Manager] was found guilty of admitting to serious procedural non-compliance and falsification of bank records.

 These findings were overturned on appeal, by a panel which found, “no evidence that these checks had simply not been completed”.
 The appeal panel found no failure by [Employee] to comply with mandatory procedures, and certainly no “dishonesty” that he was accused of in his disciplinary hearing.
-There was also nothing in the appeal panel’s finding that [Company] or its customers had ever been at any risk of loss by [Employee] conduct.
+There was also nothing in the appeal panel’s finding that [Company] or its customers had ever been at any risk of loss by [Employee]’s conduct.

 During the appeal, [Employee] again raised concerns regarding [Manager] conduct, echoing his initial grievance.
 However, it was brushed aside by the appeal panel, and not referred to in their outcome letter.
 Rather, [Employee] was returned to the management of [Manager].
 We are not aware of any action being taken against [Manager] for her biased and unfair conduct of the investigation against him, even though a formal request was made to [HR Manager] on [date in February of current year].

 The appeal panel’s findings effectively vindicated [Employee].
-His only error was a late signature to the planner on [Date in April of previous year]; this was not a breach of any mandatory procedure and was a fact which he always admitted and explained the reasons for, mainly lack of resources.
+His only error was a late signature to the planner on [date in April of previous year]; this was not a breach of any mandatory procedure and was a fact which he always admitted and explained the reasons for, mainly lack of resources.

 Despite this, his reinstatement was made conditional on his accepting a severe disciplinary sanction of a 12-month “stage 2” warning issued against him, with no further right of appeal.